Andrée Yanacopoulo

-Andrée Yanacopoulo is a Quebec doctor, writer, translator, teacher and sociologist born in Tunis, Tunisia, on November 14, 1927.
-She was the partner of Hubert Aquin from 1963 to 1977 with whom she had a son Emmanuel Aquin.
+Andrée Yanacopoulo (14 November 1927 – 27 August 2025) was a Tunisian-born Canadian doctor, writer, translator, teacher and sociologist based in Quebec.

-Biography
+Life and career

+Yanacopoulo was born in Tunis, Tunisia on 14 November 1927.
 She studied medicine at the University of Lyon, France, and also holds a master's degree in sociology.
 She settled in Quebec in 1960.
 From 1961 to 1964, she was a professor of sociology at the Université de Montréal.
 She then taught at Collège Sainte-Marie and the Université du Québec à Montréal until 1973, then at the Cégep de Saint-Laurent until 1989.

 In parallel, she co-directs with Nicole Brossard for six years the Délire collection at Parti Pris editions and holds several other positions with different publishers.

 She wrote a book titled Signé Hubert Aquin: Surcule sur suicide d'écrivain (Signed Hubert Aquin: investigation on the suicide of a writer), after the death of his spouse.
 She is editor for her publishing house Vanishing Point.

+Yanacopoulo was the partner of Hubert Aquin from 1963 to 1977, with whom she had a son Emmanuel Aquin.
+She died on 27 August 2025, at the age of 97.